for Certain Applications for Intentional Genomic Alterations in Animals and Animal Cell, Tissues, and Cell- or Tissue-Based Products

 - Pre-Investigational Development

-To engage in interactions with us in the PID phase, we recommend you establish a VMF rather than an INAD.
-Unlike an INAD, the establishment of a VMF is not subject to user fees.
+To engage in interactions with us in the PID phase, we recommend you establish a VMF rather than an investigational file.
+Unlike an investigational file, the establishment of a VMF is not subject to user fees.

 - Pre-Review Feedback

-You may request input on the organization and general contents of a technical section submission prior to formally providing the submission to CVM.
-Pre-review feedback is intended to assist sponsors with products in the VIP that are new to the FDA regulatory process and unfamiliar with FDA’s format and content expectations for technical section submissions and is intended to facilitate an efficient review process.
+You may request input on the organization and general contents of a submission prior to formally providing the submission to CVM.
+Pre-review feedback is intended to assist developers with products in the VIP that are new to the FDA regulatory process and unfamiliar with FDA’s format and content expectations for submissions and is intended to facilitate an efficient review process.